Sud Aviation Vautour: Operational history

 Crosbie described the Vautour as being "Israel's most important delivery system at the time", also observing the type to possess the capability to launch attacks upon the majority of Egyptian targets while carrying a payload of 3000 to 4000 kg bombs.
 The IAF fielded a pair of squadrons equipped with the type.
 In Israeli service, the Vautour was used to perform many different roles, the IIN variant were initially tasked with night fighter operations, before transitioning to the attack role or being converted to perform aerial reconnaissance or electronic warfare operations.
 The Vautour proved to be quite capable as a reconnaissance aircraft; on 23 January 1962, one overflew across Egypt to the Libyan border, evading repeated attempts at interception; during the following years, the type was used to gather evidence of Soviet-provided surface to air missiles (SAM)s present in Egypt.
 Likewise, in the electronic warfare mission, the aircraft proved effective at disabling Egyptian air defenses via onboard jamming equipment.

 In Israeli service, the Vautour had a relatively active combat career.
 As early as 1959, the type was being used against Egyptian targets; the Vautour would also participate in a series of actions throughout major conflicts between Israel and its neighbours, including the Six-Day War and the War of Attrition.
 Israeli Vautours were normally used to conduct bombing and strafing runs, along with several air-to-air engagements.
 During the Six-Day War, Israeli Vautours engaged in air-to-air combat with Iraqi Air Force aircraft while in the process of performing raiding missions against H-3 airfield in Iraq's western region.
-On 6 June 1967, Captain Ben-Zion Zohar scored the type's only aerial victory, having downed an Iraqi Hawker Hunter during one such engagement, although this did not mean the aircraft had a clear advantage over the latter, emphasized by a pair of Vautours being downed after being struck by cannon fire from Iraqi Hunters the following day.
+On 6 June 1967, Captain Ben-Zion Zohar scored the type's only aerial victory, having downed an Iraqi Hawker Hunter during one such engagement; however a pair of Vautours were downed after being struck by cannon fire from Iraqi Hunters the following day.
 Overall, a total of 15 Vautours were recorded as lost in combat.
 Remaining examples of the type were retired in 1971 in favor of the American-built Douglas A-4 Skyhawk; the last aircraft left operational service in March 1972, their final role being decoy aircraft flown in the vicinity of the Sinai.
 The Israelis were pleased with the Vautour's range and versatility, and it was well regarded in Israeli service.